MarkArlenSwearingen/lab-08-back-end/README.md

 This application is built using Node and Express.
 We are using the Google Maps API, Yelp API, Dark Sky API, Event Brite API, Meetups API, and Weather API.

 ## Change Log
-04-30-2029 9:04pm - Website is fully scaffolded.
+05-04-2019 5:33pm - Lab 08 brought current to Lab 07 specs.

 ## Credits and Collaborations
-Mark Swearingen
+Mark Swearingen and Chloie Parsons

 ###################
 Number and name of feature: Scaffold site